nirvana/lively/README.md

 	# Make this module callable by other applications and processes under the previously determined
 	Module.create module, contents, []  name.
 ```

+purging old code:

+delete(Module) -> boolean()

+Types:

+Module = module()
+Removes the current code for Module, that is, the current code for Module is made old.
+This means that processes can continue to execute the code in the module, but that no external function calls can be made to it.

+Returns true if successful, or false if there is old code for Module which must be purged first, or if Module is not a (loaded) module.

+purge(Module) -> boolean()

+Types:

+Module = module()
+Purges the code for Module, that is, removes code marked as old.
+If some processes still linger in the old code, these processes are killed before the code is removed.

+Returns true if successful and any process needed to be killed, otherwise false.

+soft_purge(Module) -> boolean()

+Types:

+Module = module()
+Purges the code for Module, that is, removes code marked as old, but only if no processes linger in it.

+Returns false if the module could not be purged due to processes lingering in old code, otherwise true.